Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/_index.md

 The learner should be able to do simple calculations of probabilities.
 They should know when probabilities should be multiplied and when they should be added.

 Here are a few sample questions: what is the probability of...
-- Throwing a 2 on a six-sided die?
+- throwing a 2 on a six-sided die?
 - Throwing an even number on a six-sided die?
 - Rolling 2 six-sided dice and getting a total value of 5? (for example, one die lands on a 2 and the other on a 3)
 - Rolling 3 sixes in a row if you roll a six-sided die 3 times